-Some history of the Bell and Candlestick in Ann Street
+Some history of the Bell and Candlestick on Ann Street at Birmingham in Warwickshire

-An extract from an early plan for the Newhall Estate indicates that the Bell and Candlestick was part of a corner block that formed one lease agreement with the Colmore family.
-This was probably was signed by the Allin family who are thought to have constructed the castellated building on the corner of Congreve Street and Ann Street.
+An early plan for the Newhall Estate indicates that the Bell and Candlestick was part of a corner block that formed one lease agreement with the Colmore family.
+This was probably signed by the Allin family who are thought to have constructed the castellated building on the corner of Congreve Street and Ann Street.
 Occupying this corner position, the family probably sub-let the other buildings to tenants.
 The block of leasehold buildings were offered at auction in June 1832.
 This included three properties in Congreve Street held by Mr. Billington, along with retail premises including the Bell and Candlestick.
-There was an unexpired term of 35 years remaining on the public house.
+There was an unexpired term of 35 years remaining on the public-house.

 William and Sophia Westwood were mine hosts at the Bell and Candlestick during the reign of King George III.
+In the licence register William was recorded at the Bell and Candlestick at Mount Pleasant in 1814, Hay Market in 1816 and, from 1820, in Ann Street.
 Sophia succeeded her husband as licensee and was helped in the tavern by her daughters Sophia, Ann and Martha.
 Sophia was able to retire and, together with her daughters, moved to Hunter's Lane.
 She lived there for more than a decade before her death in January 1855 in her 78th year.

 Sophia Westwood was succeeded by Benjamin Jones in the 1830s.
 His stay was fairly brief and he handed over to Charles Godfrey who was granted the licence in May 1839.
 Relatively young for a victualler and publican, the 25 year-old kept the Bell and Candlestick with Harriett and Elizabeth Godfrey.
 He employed Henry Keeton as a brewer but soon learned the skills needed to make the house beers himself.
 Charles Godfrey hailed from Kettering and remained at the Bell and Candlestick for many years.
 Though, as can be seen from the above advertisement dated April 1845, he did consider selling up, perhaps due to a bereavement.
 For one reason or another he remained at the pub.
 He married his housekeeper Jane Hortin in November 1876 and the couple continued as hosts of the popular tavern.
 Maybe taking up with the housekeeper was the "domestic affliction" mentioned in the advertisement.